expomas/pollstar-dates/readme.txt

 Plugin shows a "Powered by Pollstar" link, as required under Pollstar's API
 <a href="http://data.pollstar.com/api/" target="_blank">Terms of Service</a>.

-The XML returned from Pollstar will be cached in a file in the plugins folder pollstar-cache.xml.
-The plugin will only get new data from the Pollstar API if this cache is more than one hour old.  pollstar-cache.xml must be writable on your web server.
+The XML returned from Pollstar will be cached in a file in the plugins folder embed-pollstar-cache.xml.
+The plugin will only get new data from the Pollstar API if this cache is more than one hour old.  embed-pollstar-cache.xml must be writable on your web server.

 == Installation ==

-Download and extract the pollstar-dates.zip
+Download and extract the embed-pollstar-dates.zip

 Extract the folder and upload it to the plugins directory of your WP build.

 Activate the plugin from WP Admin, entering your Pollstar API key, and your artist's ID (as provided by Pollstar).
+You must also agree to display an external link to Pollstar, as required by their terms and conditions.

 Add the shortcode `[pollstar_shows]` to your desired page or post.